 When this required information is received, a contract between HCA and the district will be generated.
 Please send any questions regarding the contractor intake process to firstname.lastname@example.org

 When a fully executed contract is in place, the district can begin submitting claims for Medicaid covered services.
-Please send any questions regarding the intergovernmental transfer process to HCA School Based Health Care Services.
+Please send any questions regarding the Intergovernmental Transfer (IGT) process to HCA School Based Health Care Services.

 Provider Qualifications Requirements

 School-Based Health Care Services must be delivered by a health care provider who meets federal requirements and state licensure requirements according to Washington State law (WAC 182-537-0350).